 Is there a gift shop?

 Yes, Van Cortlandt House has a Museum shop stocked with colonial toys, games, pencils, rulers, gifts and postcards.
-We also sell hot and cold beverages.
+We also sell cold beverages.

 Students are welcome to have lunch in our museum’s classroom.
 As an alternative, when the weather is nice students may eat on the museum’s grounds in Van Cortlandt Park.